t-mart/dotfiles/.github/README.md

 ## How it works

 The trick is that we:
-- treat our whole home directory as a repository (a bare )
+- treat our whole home directory as a repository (a bare one).
 - alias git with our shell to `dfconfig`.
 The alias also adds options to set where the bare repository lives (`$HOME/.dotfile_config`) and to set the work tree path to `$HOME`.
 - finally, for quality of life, we configure the repository to not show untracked files, which are